vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 72 commits since the previous release, including 20 fixes.
+More than 73 commits since the previous release, including 21 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Sat Feb 24 01:52:37 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Sun Feb 25 01:59:13 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER